Position overviewPosition title: Lecturer, Lecturer in Summer Sessions

 Under Federal Law, the University of California may employ only individuals who are legally able to work in the United States as established by providing documents specified in the Immigration Reform and Control Act of 1986.

-The minimum qualifications to be an applicant are candidates must have completed a Bachelor Degree or equivalent international degree at time of application.
+The minimum qualifications to be an applicant are a Bachelor Degree or equivalent international degree completed at time of application.

-A minimum of 2 years’ experience in the professional practice of Business Strategy, Economics, Economic Analysis and Policy field at a business, government or not-for-profit organization by start date; and/or a PhD (or equivalent international degree) at time of application).
-Higher education teaching experience and advanced degree by start date are preferred.
+A minimum of 2 years’ experience in the professional practice of Finance at a business, government or not-for-profit organization by start date.
+Higher education teaching experience across the three sectors: business, nonprofit and public, and an advanced degree by start date are preferred.

 Curriculum Vitae - Your most recently updated C.V.

 Cover Letter (Optional)

 - 3 required (contact information only)

 UC Berkeley is committed to diversity, equity, inclusion, and belonging.
 The excellence of the institution requires an environment in which the diverse community of faculty, students, and staff are welcome and included.
 Successful candidates will demonstrate knowledge and skill related to ensuring equity and inclusion in the activities of their academic position (e.g., teaching, research, and service, as applicable).